 Options: 25, 50, 100, 200, 400, 800, 1600, 3200, 6400, 12800 Hz

 The Min/Max frequency configurations define the bandwidth of the sensor.
 The sensor can only assess frequencies within this bandwidth for Vibration RMS, Velocity RMS, and Displacement mode.
-Acceleration Peak mode vibration amplitude measurements are conducted in the time domain so it is possible to get frequency measurements that don’t match with the vibration signal in this case.
+Acceleration Peak mode vibration amplitude measurements are conducted in the time domain, so it is possible to get frequency measurements that don’t match the vibration signal in this case.

 Power Mode